rafabene/saga-demo/README.md

 # Saga Demo

-To Execute this project, close the repository, `cd` to it, and execute:
+To Execute this project, clone the repository, `cd` into it, and execute:

     docker-compose up